 Evaluation of the Final Defense

-The evaluation of Pass indicates that a majority of members of the Dissertation committee concluded that the candidate met or exceeded the requirements set forth in the Dissertation Proposal, however s/he may be required to make minor editorial modifications to the Dissertation.
+The evaluation of Pass indicates that a majority of members of the Dissertation Committee concluded that the candidate met or exceeded the requirements set forth in the Dissertation Proposal, however s/he may be required to make editorial and/or formatting modifications to the Dissertation.

 Final Dissertation Approval and Digital Submission

 - The Chair will request that the Program Office circulate the Examination Results Form

 for digital signatures from each Committee member and the Program Director/Advisor.

 The Program Office will submit the Examination Results Form to the Graduate School

 - The candidate will make any additional revisions as recommended by the Committee and